-1. What theological truths about Brothers' First Journey emerge from this passage?
+1. What theological truths about Jacob's Journey to Egypt emerge from this passage?
 2. What obstacles prevent us from living out the truths presented in this verse?
 3. What connections can we trace from this verse to Jesus' life, death, and resurrection?